uos3/obc-firmware/README.md

 Open a terminal in the root folder of this firmware repository, then run the following commands:

-`./build uos3-proto blinky` - will compile blinky.c with the folder 'src/board/uos3-proto/' included
+`./build uos3-proto demo_blinky` - will compile demo_blinky.c with the folder 'src/board/uos3-proto/' included

   * The resultant ELF filename will be 'builds/_<board>-<program>-<gitref>_' eg 'builds/uos3-proto-blinky-fd8ea0c'